jeffgdotorg/netbox-zero-to-hero/modules/1-Introduction/1-introduction.md

 Hello and welcome to the first module in this NetBox 'Zero-to-Hero' course.
 By the end of this module you will be able to:

-- Describe what NetBox is and it's main features and benefits
+- Describe what NetBox is and its main features and benefits
 - Navigate around the Web Interface and explore the data model
 - Explore the REST API and start to use it to programmatically interact with NetBox